morganherlocker/badblog/README.md

 	|
 	-- blog/
 	-- posts/
+	-- config.json
 ```

+The config.json is loaded whenever the server is started.
+You set the title and any links you want in this file.

 In the posts directory you will see a couple files named "1" & "2".
 These are your first 2 posts.
 Add a new file called "3".
 The one requirement for a post is to have a title line.
 Your new post will look like this: